ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-on-axion/3-test-optimization-flags.md

 And then compare the contents of `summary_report1/statistics.json` to the contents of `summary_report2/statistics.json`.
 In the `Total` data structure you'll notice that the average response time (`meanResTime`) will be approximately 15% lower for the new run!

-To list and explore all of the available tuning flags for your JVM, run
+Run the following command to list and explore all of the available tuning flags for your JVM:

 ```bash
 java -XX:+PrintFlagsFinal -version